MarcLabX/spotify-clone/README.md

-# 🎵 Spotify Frontend Clone
+# 🎵 Spotify Desktop Front-End Clone

 The **Spotify Frontend Clone** is a web application that replicates the design and experience of Spotify’s music platform.
 Built with **HTML, CSS, and JavaScript**, it uses a **fake API** to simulate music data, playlists, and interactions, offering a realistic streaming interface. 🎧